poziarnik/docker-apache-setup/README.md

   - php-apache

 ## Running app
-1. Install docker and docker-compose.
+1. - Install docker `sudo apt install docker`.
+   - Install docker-compose `sudo apt install docker-compose`.
 2. Run docker compose - will pull images for you and run server and database.
-    - in docker_app directory run command: `docker-compose up`
+    - In docker_app directory run command: `docker-compose up`.
 3. App
-   - server with application is running on port 8080 (type `localhost:8080` to webbrowser)
+   - Server with application is running on port 8080 (type `localhost:8080` to webbrowser).
-   - phpadmin linked to database is running on port 8000
+   - phpMyAdmin linked to database is running on port 8000.
       -username: Korbi
       -password: wyBCewKk28kammg
-   - database running on port 3306
+   - Database running on port 3306.

 ## Task-tracker
   - App is old and in middle of futher development.
 First thing you will see after running is *The requested URL was not found on this server*, thats Okey :), just select Moje Filtre from top menu and you can see part of tasktracker running.